 |---|---|---|---|

-| Antidote | 3 Dewberry | Cures sickness.
+| Antidote | 3 Dewberry | Cures sickness, your own or a faction member's on your square.
 Stacks to 10. | Alch 15 |

-| Poison | 3 Blackroot | Coat a weapon, arrows, bolts, rations, or a tonic.
-A poisoned hit or poisoned meal leaves the victim sick.
+| Poison | 3 Blackroot | Applies to a sword, dagger, spear, arrows, bolts, rations, or a tonic.
+A poisoned hit or meal makes the victim sick.
 Stacks to 10. | Alch 10 |

 | Rations | 3 Grain | Eat to heal yourself 1d6 HP.
 Can be poisoned.
 Stacks to 10. | - |

-| Tonic | 3 Dewberry | Heal another player 2d6 HP, or revive a downed one.
+| Tonic | 3 Dewberry | Drink to heal yourself 2d6 HP, or give one to a faction member on your square to heal them 2d6, or revive them if downed.
+Healing to full also cures sickness.
 Can be poisoned.
 Stacks to 10. | Alch 5 |

 | Item | Recipe | Use | Requires |